 In the Archaeological Museum of Piraeus one can see many wonderful antique statues and works of art, among them a marble eye ornament and a bronze ram of an ancient trireme.

-In this description I focus on maritime development in antiquity.
+description I focus on maritime development in antiquity.

 There is a model of an Athenian trireme from the second half of the fifth century B.C.